Last week's term was dower and curtesy, which is defined as:

 Today's term is:

-As usual, educated guesses are welcome; dictionaries are not.
+As always, educated guesses are welcome.
+Dictionaries are not.